FrugalPrompt: Reducing Contextual Overhead in Large Language Models via Token Attribution: Experiment

 \subsection{Dataset}

-For sentiment analysis, we use the IMDb movie review dataset \cite{maas-etal-2011-learning-imdb}, a binary sentiment analysis corpus comprising movie reviews labeled positive or negative.
-We use the Argilla News dataset \cite{ahmed2017detectionArgillaNewSum} to evaluate abstractive summarization on news articles.
-For commonsense QA, we use the CosmosQA dataset \cite{huang-etal-2019-cosmos}, which primarily focuses on commonsensical and causal reasoning within short narrative passages.
+For sentiment analysis, we use IMDb movie review \cite{maas-etal-2011-learning-imdb}, a binary sentiment analysis corpus comprising movie reviews labeled positive or negative.
+We use Argilla News to evaluate abstractive summarization on news articles \cite{ahmed2017detectionArgillaNewSum}.
+For commonsense QA, we use CosmosQA \cite{huang-etal-2019-cosmos}, which primarily focuses on commonsensical and causal reasoning within short narrative passages.
 The questions stipulated in CosmosQA are easy for humans to solve, but usually challenging for LLMs.
-We use the GSM8k dataset \cite{cobbe2021trainingMathReasoning} for mathematical reasoning, which contains grade-school math word problems to assess basic arithmetic reasoning and multi-step logical deduction.
+We use GSM8k \cite{cobbe2021trainingMathReasoning} for mathematical reasoning, which contains grade-school MWPs to assess basic arithmetic reasoning and multi-step logical deduction.